 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Moncler’s strategy is evolving from a multi-channel to an omni-channel approach, aimed at strengthening not only the business but also client relationships.
-To this end, the Company avails itself of technologies to monitor and manage social media sentiment, transferring requests to client service or other relevant Company divisions tasked with addressing any sentiment signals gauged online.
+In terms of launching a global omni-channel strategy aimed at strengthening not only the business but also client relationships, Moncler avails itself of technologies to monitor and manage social media sentiment, transferring requests to Client Service or informing other relevant Company divisions tasked with addressing any sentiment signals gauged online.
 Detailed quarterly analyses are performed in each geographic area to assess digital users’ Brand perceptions and the profiles of those interacting with Moncler online.

-In July 2015, the Company’s new website, www.moncler.com, was launched in 35 languages, with 5 home pages differentiated by geographic area.
-The website, totally mobile re- sponsive, is a virtual forum in which shopping experience and brand equity are presented side by side, delivering an editorial approach and user experience that draw on the Company’s physical store concept, as part of an increasingly integrated and omni- channel approach.
+The Company’s new website, www.moncler.com, launched in 2015 in 35 languages, with 5 home pages differentiated by geographic area and completely mobile-responsive, was conceived to deliver a new concept of integrated website.
+A virtual forum in which shopping experience and brand equity are presented side by side, delivering an editorial approach and user experience that draw on the Company’s physical store concept, as part of the global implementation of the omni- channel model.